Useful information for incoming exchange students

 Like many RCM students, most exchange students live in student residences or privately rented accommodation.
 Our Student Services team is available to offer advice on finding suitable accommodation.
 One option you may wish to consider is International Students House, which offers shorter contracts, or follow the link below for further suggestions and guidance.

-The RCM has a purpose built halls of residence for students called Prince Consort Village, however contracts are normally for one academic year.
-There may be some availability for exchange students who are studying at the RCM for shorter periods, although this cannot be guaranteed.
-If you are coming to the RCM for a short exchange and would like to explore this option, please contact Campus Living Villages, who manage Prince Consort Village, and not the RCM.
+The RCM has a purpose built hall of residence for students called Prince Consort Village, however contracts are normally for one academic year and there normally isn't spare availability for students coming to the RCM for shorter stays.

 Find out more about accommodation